Jadarma/advent-of-code-kotlin/docs/topics/workflow.md

 **Congratulations on collecting the first star!** ⭐

-If not, try to look at what's special in your input, or hunt down any bugs.
+If not, try to look at what's special in your input, or [hunt down bugs](debugging.md).

 Once you have verified the right answer, paste it in `inputs/aockt/y2015/d01/solution_part1.txt`.
 Now, when you run the test, your code will be tested against the known answer: